k12edu/.github/profile/README.md

 ---

+## 📝 Teacher Question Upload Platform
+We provide a **Teacher Question Upload Platform** designed to facilitate teachers in managing and contributing content for our digital education games.

+- 🌟 **Key Features**:
+  - Teachers can upload, modify, and review questions directly on the platform.
+  - Teachers can track how students respond to their questions, gaining insights into the effectiveness and difficulty of their content.
+  - Integrated **Google Account Authentication** ensures secure access and user identity verification.

+The uploaded questions are added to the question bank of the digital education games, enriching the learning experience.
+This platform is built with the **Vue.js framework**, providing a modern and responsive user interface for teachers.

+---

 ## 🐧 Linux Lab (With Kasm WorkSpace)
 For students eager to explore more advanced IT and technology knowledge, we offer the **Linux Lab**, which provides practical training in: